astronomer/airflow-guides/guides/airflow-ui.md

 From the DAGs view you can:

 - Pause/unpause a DAG with the toggle to the left of the DAG name
 - Filter the list of DAGs shown to active, paused, or all DAGs
 - Trigger, refresh, or delete a DAG with the buttons in the Actions section
 - Navigate quickly to other DAG-specific pages from the Links section

 To drill down on a specific DAG, you can click on its name or use one of the Links.
 This will give you access to the views described in the following sections.

 ### Graph View

-The graph view shows a visualization of the tasks and dependencies in your DAG and their current status for a specific DAG Run.
-This view is particularly useful when reviewing and developing a DAG as it allows you to quickly see what is happening in the DAG.
+The Graph View shows a visualization of the tasks and dependencies in your DAG and their current status for a specific DAG Run.
+This view is particularly useful when reviewing and developing a DAG.
+When running the DAG, you can toggle the Auto-refresh button to `on` to see the status of the tasks update in real time.

 ![Graph View](https://assets2.astronomer.io/main/guides/airflow-ui/ui_graph.png)